 The following paragraphs list five reasons why Windows XP users might want to make the switch to Windows 7.
 To be perfectly clear: It is without doubt possible to use Windows XP as the main operating system in the coming five or ten years.
 A friend of mine was still running Windows 98 when Windows Vista came out.
 The main question however is if the majority will make the switch.
 Will Microsoft's new operating system Windows 7 convince users to make the switch?

-It is quite possible to pimp Windows XP with third party applications to reach the same, or even a better level of security, than Windows 7 will provide out of the box but installing those solutions is usually left to computer geeks and those with the know how to do so.
+It is quite possible to improve Windows XP with third party applications to reach the same, or even a better level of security, than Windows 7 will provide out of the box but installing those solutions is usually left to computer geeks and those with the know how to do so.
 The average user installs a security software and that's usually it.
-Microsoft will supply Windows XP users with security patches until 2014 with a likely scenario that support gets extended a few years after that.
+Microsoft will supply Windows XP users with security patches until 2014 (use this trick to get them until 2019).